enkelmedia/NewsletterStudio-Documentation/content/package/3.0.0/develop/front-end-api.md

 * Subscribe recipients to mailing lists
 * Unsubscribe recipients

-Just use the built in IOC-container to get an instance of the interface by injection this as a dependency on your controller or use the service locator.
+Just use the built in IOC-container to get an instance of the interface by injection this as a dependency in the constructor of your controller or use any of the service locators like `DependencyResolver.Current` for MVC.

 ## Adding a recipient programmatically
 The package ships with a simple macro to add a recipient to a list, you can find this in: